GETTING YOUR AFFAIRS IN ORDER

 - where will you live and who will decide that?

-- Ensuring your discretionary Family Trust Deed (if you have a Trust) provides for the succession of the Appointor and/or Guardian of your Trust
+- Ensuring your discretionary Family Trust Deed (if you have a Family Trust) provides for the succession of the Appointor and/or Guardian of your Trust.

-If you now realise that all of your affairs are not in order, please contact us on (08) 9445 2686 and we will be happy to assist.
+If it appears that your affairs may not be in order, please contact us on (08) 9445 2686 and we will be happy to assist.